Last updated on July 16th, 2024 at 12:55 pm

 Plastic-Free Stone Cleaners

-Again, we’re relying on the plastic-free all-purpose cleaners here, since I haven’t found options for plastic-free stone cleaners.
+Again, we’re relying on the plastic-free all-purpose cleaners here, since I haven’t found plastic-free options specifically for cleaning stone.

 Plastic-Free Wood Cleaner

 I haven’t been able to find any plastic-free cleaners labeled specifically for wood, but you can go with all-purpose cleaners here who list wood under their uses.
-Of course use your discretion and test first.
+Of course use your discretion and test on a small area first.

 Wax